Is It a Sin to Waste Sperm? What the Bible Actually Says

 It Involves Lust or Pornography

-Anyone who looks at a woman lustfully has already committed adultery with her in his heart.
-Matthew 5:28.
-Masturbation is almost always accompanied by sexual fantasy or visual stimulation (porn or imagination).
-This makes the act an expression of lust, which Jesus calls sinful.
-Even if no one else sees, it’s still heart-level adultery before God.
+"Anyone who looks at a woman lustfully has already committed adultery with her in his heart." — Matthew 5:28.
+Masturbation is almost always paired with sexual fantasy or visual stimulation, which makes the act an expression of lust.
+Even when no one else sees, it is heart-level adultery before God.

 It Is Done Without Self-Control

-The fruit of the Spirit is… self-control. — Galatians 5:22-23.
-If masturbation becomes compulsive or impulsive, it violates the spiritual fruit of self-mastery.
-The danger is not just what you're doing, but whether you can stop doing it.
-Addiction to pleasure is a form of slavery, and Scripture says we were saved for freedom (Galatians 5:1).
+"The fruit of the Spirit is… self-control." — Galatians 5:22-23.
+When masturbation becomes compulsive, it violates the fruit of self-mastery.
+The danger is not just what you are doing — it is whether you can stop.
+Addiction is slavery, and Scripture says we were saved for freedom (Galatians 5:1).

 It Becomes a Substitute for God